rmorse/babel-plugin-jsx-template-vars/README.md

 ### 3. Define which variables in the component will be template variables.

-First, add a `templateVars` property to your component to specificy which should be replaced template tags.
+Add a `templateVars` property to your component to specificy which should be replaced template tags.

 Format is an array, of strings (or arrays with additional config):